otakann/STM32-GNU-Project-Sample/README.md

 # Project Sample of stm32 MCU program develop

 ## What is this
-Step to show how to use free tools to code and debug stm32 MCU program.
+Step to show how to use free tools to code , build and debug stm32 MCU program.

 ## Environment
 * [Ubuntu](https://www.ubuntu.com/download/desktop)